Make these gorgeous and easy oven-dried orange slices for Boho or farmhouse Christmas decor, orange slice garland, diy ornaments, and more!

 Bake the slices for 3-4 hours, taking them out and turning them every hour.
 You’ll know they’re done when they no longer feel moist.

 Once your dried orange slices are done, you can use them to make Christmas garlands, DIY candles, holiday ornaments, and more!
-I’m making mine to use in soy way candles and maybe for some Thanksgiving table decor too!
+I’m making mine to use in soy wax candles and maybe for some Christmas table decor too!